-(a) Judicial officers and other judges, including bankruptcy judges, magistrate judges, and special trial judges who are required to file annual or final financial disclosure reports and whose filing requirement has not been terminated by the Judicial Conference's Committee on Financial Disclosure must file a periodic transaction report to report any transaction involving a stock, bond, commodities future, or other security that is made on or after Aug.
+- (a) All judges, including judicial officers, bankruptcy judges, magistrate judges, and special trial judges who are required to file annual or final financial disclosure reports and whose filing requirement has not been terminated by the Judicial Conference's Committee on Financial Disclosure must file a periodic transaction report to report any transaction that exceeds \$1,000 involving a stock, bond, commodities future, or other security that is made on or after Aug.
 11, 2022.
 Pub.
 L. No. 117-125, 136 Stat.
-1205 (2022);

-- 5 U.S.C.
-App. § 103(I).
-For exclusions and information on filing, see: Periodic Transaction Report (AO-10T) Instructions. - (b) The periodic transaction report must be received by the Committee not later than 30 days after the filer receives notification of the transaction, but in any case, no later than 45 days after the transaction.
+1205 (2022); 5 U.S.C. § 13105 Notes.
+For exclusions and information on filing, see: Judiciary Financial Disclosure Filing Instructions. - (b) The periodic transaction report must be received by the Committee not later than 30 days after the filer receives notification of the transaction, but in any case, no later than 45 days after the transaction.